 Marital property can be any property that was acquired by the parties throughout the duration of their marriage.
 To split marital property in a fair, equitable manner, the court will look at each party’s income, what each party brought to the table during the duration of the marriage, and the standard of living established by the parties.
 It is important to understand that property will be distributed equitably, meaning fairly, but not necessarily equally in a 50/50 split down the middle.
 The advice of an attorney can be very helpful in navigating this distribution.

-For dedicated and focused care in handling your child custody, child support or marital property division matters, call the attorneys at Goldstein Law Group at 732-967-6777 to schedule a free consultation with a divorce attorney in the Matawan area by phone or through our online form.
+For dedicated and focused care in handling your child custody, child support or marital property division matters, call the attorneys at Goldstein Law Group at 732-967-6777 to schedule a Free 10 Minute Case Evaluation* with a divorce attorney in the Matawan area by phone or through our online form.
 We are conveniently located throughout central New Jersey with offices in Middlesex County (Metuchen) and Monmouth County (Brielle).